 Trump married Marla Maples in December 1993, two months after Maples gave birth to their daughter Tiffany.
 The couple divorced in 1999.

-Trump has been married to his current wife and First Lady Melania Trump, who has an estimated net worth of $50 million, since 2005.
+Trump has been married since 2005 to his current wife, First Lady Melania Trump, who has an estimated net worth of $50 million.
 Melania is the mother of Trump’s youngest son, Barron.

 In October 2016, Trump’s personal lawyer Michael Cohen paid adult film actress and director Stormy Daniels $130,000 to keep quiet about an affair she had with Trump in 2006.
 Via financial disclosures, Trump has since confirmed he reimbursed Cohen for the payment.

 Learn More: See the Net Worth of Stormy Daniels

 Before Trump moved to the White House, he lived in a three-floor penthouse in Trump Tower with his wife Melania and son Barron.
 The luxuries the family enjoyed at Trump Tower included an indoor fountain and a door encrusted with diamonds and gold, Business Insider reported.
 Nicknamed “White House North,” Trump Tower costs millions to secure.

 Among Trump’s other notable properties is Mar-a-Lago, the golf course and resort where he has spent about 70 days of his tenure as president thus far — including hosting world leaders like Shinzo Abe and Xi Jinping.
 The luxury club is worth $160 million and sits on 20 acres of valuable South Florida land.
 Trump bought the estate — which boasts 58 bedrooms, 33 bathrooms, 12 fireplaces and three bomb shelters — for the bargain price of $10 million in 1985.
 Since Trump became president, the club reportedly raised initiation fees from $100,000 to $200,000.